Frequently Asked Questions

 It is important that your money is available to you in accessible cash.
 This can be in the form of cash, traveler’s checks, or on a Visa Debit Card.
 You are strongly advised not to have your money on a credit card.

-Visa Debit Cards are useable in ATM machines at most post offices and 7-Eleven convenience stores but you may be limited in how much cash you can withdraw.
+Visa Debit Cards are useable in ATM machines at most post offices and 7-Eleven convenience stores in Japan but you may be limited in how much cash you can withdraw.
 Be sure to let your bank know your travel plans and ensure your card is useable.
 Many ATMs do not accept MasterCard, Maestro, or Cirrus branded cards.

 No matter how you bring your money to Japan, be sure to bring your funds in major, easily convertible currencies such as Japanese Yen, US Dollars, Euros, or Pounds Sterling (issued by the Bank of England).
 Please be careful to avoid Pounds Sterling issued by non-Bank of England institutions or in Northern Ireland as there has been cases where a new Interac ALT has experienced trouble exchanging at Japanese banks.